lamusique/ScalaCollider/README.md

 The current version can be downloaded from [github.com/Sciss/ScalaCollider](http://github.com/Sciss/ScalaCollider).

 More information is available from the wiki at [github.com/Sciss/ScalaCollider/wiki](http://github.com/Sciss/ScalaCollider/wiki).
+The API documentation is available at [sciss.github.io/ScalaCollider/latest/api](http://sciss.github.io/ScalaCollider/latest/api/).

 A mailing list is available at [groups.google.com/group/scalacollider](http://groups.google.com/group/scalacollider).